danktankk/pinchflat-plex/README.md

 This is a custom set of **Scanner** and **Agent** modules to integrate **Pinchflat** with Plex.

 > ⚠️ **Important!**
 > Use this at your own risk.
-It is an alpha release and should be treated as such.
+It is not a final release and any user should proceed with due diligence and excercise general best
+> practices (i.e. snapshots, backups, review the code, etc.).
+This is solid advice when using any software.
 > I made this integration for myself only.
 I will likely not be providing much support for it.

 ---